Getting the right Concealed Weapons License:

 year prior of applying for your ECWL.
 The

-ECWL is supposed to boost our reciprocity to potentially 40 states, including
+ECWL is supposed to boost our reciprocity to potentially 40 states.
+Nevada had already accepted the ECWL.
+Washington has not responded as of 9/20/2013.
+California and

 Oregon typically do not honor any CWL but their own.
 Classes for the ECWL are currently being